 R v MT, 2015 (Kingston Crown Court)

-Defendant charged with possession with intent to supply class A drugs.
-Disclosure requests resulted in the prosecution disclosing the involvement of a police informant in the defendant's arrest.
-The trial proceedings involved a contested PII application.
+Trial involving supply of class A drugs where disclosure requests revealed the involvement of a police informant in the defendant's arrest resulting in contested PII application.

 Acting as led junior

 Currently instructed for lead defendant in a multi-kilo conspiracy to import and supply class A drugs.
 The central prosecution evidence is foreign phone intercept evidence provided by Dutch authorities.
 The case involves complex arguments regarding the admissibility of such evidence.
-Led by Peter Wilcock QC
+Led by Sam Robinson QC.

 R v RD, 2020 (Kingston Crown Court)